bradleyherrin/ubiquiti-auto-provisioning/README.md

 * EdgeRouters - 192.168.1.1/24
 * EdgeSwitches - 192.168.1.2/24

-This means the LInux PC will need to be configured with a static IP on the same subnet.
+This means the Linux PC will need to be configured with a static IP on the same subnet.

 After determining device type through ping, the Linux PC will then access the device through either SSH (EdgeRouters) or Telnet (EdgeSwitches) and a firmware check will be performed.
 If a certain version isn't detected The firmware will be updated via a TFTP server running on the same Linux PC.
 Once the result of the firmware check is equal to the required version, the base configuration will be pushed to the device.